Algonquin Round Table: Public response and legacy

 Because a number of the members of the Round Table had regular newspaper columns, the activities and quips of various Round Table members were reported in the national press.
 This brought Round Tablers widely into the public consciousness as renowned wits.

 Not all of their contemporaries were fans of the group.
 Their critics accused them of logrolling, or exchanging favorable plugs of one another's works, and of rehearsing their witticisms in advance.
 James Thurber (who lived in the hotel) was a detractor of the group, accusing them of being too consumed by their elaborate practical jokes.
 H. L. Mencken, who was much admired by many in the Circle, was also a critic, commenting to fellow writer Anita Loos that "their ideals were those of a vaudeville actor, one who is extremely 'in the know' and inordinately trashy".

 The group showed up in the 1923 best-seller Black Oxen by Gertrude Atherton.
 She sarcastically described a group she called "the Sophisticates":

 They met at the sign of the Indian Chief where the cleverest of them—and those who were so excitedly sure of their cleverness that for the moment they convinced others as well as themselves—foregathered daily.
 There was a great deal of scintillating talk in this group of the significant books and tendencies of the day....They appraised, debated, rejected, finally placed the seal of their august approval upon a favored few.

 Groucho Marx, brother of Round Table associate Harpo, was never comfortable amidst the viciousness of the Vicious Circle.
 Therein he remarked "The price of admission is a serpent's tongue and a half-concealed stiletto."
 Even some members of the Round Table disparaged it later in life.
 Dorothy Parker in particular criticized the group.

 These were no giants.
 Think who was writing in those days—Lardner, Fitzgerald, Faulkner and Hemingway.
 Those were the real giants.
 The Round Table was just a lot of people telling jokes and telling each other how good they were.
 Just a bunch of loudmouths showing off, saving their gags for days, waiting for a chance to spring them....There was no truth in anything they said.
 It was the terrible day of the wisecrack, so there didn't have to be any truth...

-Despite Parker's bleak assessment and while it is true that some members of the Round Table are perhaps now "famous for being famous" instead of for their literary output, Round Table members and associates contributed to the literary landscape, including Pulitzer Prize-winning work by Circle members Kaufman, Connelly and Sherwood (who won four) and by associate Ferber and the legacy of Ross's New Yorker.
-Others made lasting contributions to the realms of stage and screen – Tallulah Bankhead and Eva Le Gallienne became Broadway greats and the films of Harpo and Benchley remain popular; and Parker has remained renowned for her short stories and literary reviews.
+While it is true that some members of the Round Table are perhaps now "famous for being famous" instead of for their literary output, Round Table members and associates contributed to the literary landscape, including Pulitzer Prize-winning work by Circle members Kaufman, Connelly, Sherwood (who won four), and by associate Ferber, as well as the legacy of Ross's New Yorker.
+Others made contributions to the realms of stage and screen – Tallulah Bankhead and Eva Le Gallienne became Broadway greats, the films of Harpo and Benchley remain popular, and Parker is renowned for her short stories and literary reviews.